StanfordLegion/legion/README.md

 ## Build Flags

 The Legion Makefile template includes several variables which influence the build.
-These may either be set on the command-line (e.g. `DEBUG=0 make` or at the top of each application's Makefile).
+These may either be set in the environment (e.g. `DEBUG=0 make`) or at the top of each application's Makefile.

   * `DEBUG=<0,1>`: controls optimization level and enables various dynamic checks which are too expensive for release builds.